 This section provides a comprehensive framework and description of all aspects of the proposed project.
-It should be succinct, self-explanatory and well organized so that reviewers can understand the proposed project.
+It should be succinct, self-explanatory, consistent with forms and attachments, and well organized so that reviewers can understand the proposed project.
 Successful applications will contain the information below.
+For states that were awarded under HRSA-18-125 Newborn Screening State Evaluation Program, include in every section of the narrative a discussion of how the project will build on (and not duplicate) activities funded under HRSA-18-125.

 Please use the following section headers for the narrative:

-- INTRODUCTION -- Corresponds to Section V's Review Criterion (1) Need Briefly describe the purpose of the proposed project. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion (1) Need Describe and document your newborn screening program and its current data capacity.
+INTRODUCTION -- Corresponds to Section V's Review Criterion (1) Need Briefly describe the purpose of the proposed project.
+For states that were awarded under HRSA-18-125 Newborn Screening State Evaluation Program,

+- NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion (1) Need Describe and document your newborn screening program and its current data capacity.
 Outline the needs of the organization with respect to reporting newborn screening data and evaluating the newborn screening system within your state.
 Please discuss any relevant barriers to data collection and reporting that the project hopes to overcome. - METHODOLOGY -- Corresponds to Section V's Review Criterion (2) Response Propose methods that you will use to address the stated needs and meet each of the previously described program requirements and expectations in this NOFO.
-As appropriate, include development of effective tools and strategies for ongoing staff training, outreach, collaborations, clear communication, and information sharing/dissemination with efforts to involve patients, families and communities, if applicable.
+As appropriate, include development of effective tools and strategies for ongoing staff training, outreach, collaborations, clear communication, and information sharing/dissemination with efforts to involve patients, families, and communities, if applicable.